 So what have we used PET technology for?

 A recent study using PET technology examined glucose metabolism in the brain of subjects during resting state.
 In particular, Hakamata et al. assessed two temperamental traits of healthy subjects and then measured glucose consumption as a rough approximation of grey matter (neurons – the basic cell of the brain) density.
-Let’s remember that the brain is like a muscle in that when we “exercise” a part of the brain it grows.
-In the case of the brain this growth takes on the form of increasing numbers of neurons (among other cells).
-Also, it is important to note that the increased size of a structure in the brain could either produce hyperactivity or be the result of hyperactivity.
+Let’s remember that the brain is like a muscle in that when we “exercise” a part of the brain it can grow “stronger.”
+In the case of the brain this strengthening takes on the form of rewiring and intensification of synaptic connections between neurons that participate in similar tasks.
+Also, it is important to note that the increased synaptic density of a structure in the brain could either produce hyperactivity or be the result of hyperactivity.

 Neuroscientists define personality as consisting of two different paradigms: temperament and character.
 Temperament is the reflexive emotional response to our environment while character utilizes higher brain processes to reinterpret temperamental reactions.